ghsyafii/ghsyafii.github.io/blog.md

 * how much it was sold for
 * a url to download the digital asset, such as a jpeg or gif

+# Where is the default styling coming from?
+I need to find out.
+It'll be one of my projects this long weekend.
+I'm going to start my own blog.
+First, list down steps.